michaels729/poker-hands/README.md

 # Poker Hands
-A application that evaluates two Poker hands and determines the winner.
+An application that evaluates two Poker hands and determines the winner.

 ### How to Build
 1. Install the [Java 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)